 If you don’t have a food processor, you can also mix the ingredients by hand in a bowl.
 Your bars will be chewier, but just as tasty.

 If using a food processor, blend until the ingredients come together in a ball.

-Press mixture at the bottom of a square baking pan, lined with parchment paper (the parchment paper lining allows them to be easily lifted out to cut.
+Using a rubber spatula, press peanut butter mixture at the bottom of a square pan, lined with parchment paper (I recommend this instead of using nonstick spray, because the parchment paper lining allows them to be easily lifted out to cut).

 Top with melted semi-sweet chocolate and either freeze or refrigerate until firm.
-Remove from pan to cut into squares.
+Remove from the baking dish to cut into squares.

 - 2/3 cup water

 - 1 cup oats, (quick or old-fashioned; be sure they are labeled "gluten free" if you are avoiding gluten)

 - 1/2 cup powdered milk (see recipe note for substitutions)

 - Combine quinoa and water in a small saucepan and bring to a boil over medium-high heat.
 Turn heat to low, cover pot, and simmer for 15 minutes or until all water is absorbed.
 Remove from heat and set aside to cool slightly.